African American Herbalism: A Blog Series

 Non-Consensual Contributions of African Americans to Advances in Medicine

-Since at least the 18th century, Black people have been subject to “dangerous, involuntary, and nontherapeutic” medical experimentation at the hands of white doctors and medical schools.23 They have been used, both forcefully and deceptively, as the testing agents for novel medications, clinical trials, surgical techniques, and contraceptive explorations, including the terrifying “Mississippi appendectomy” performed on young Black women and girls.
+Since at least the 18th century, Black people have been subject to “dangerous, involuntary, and nontherapeutic” medical experimentation at the hands of white doctors and medical schools.23 They have been used, both forcefully and deceptively, as the testing agents for novel medications, clinical trials, surgical techniques, and contraceptive explorations, including the terrifying “Mississippi appendectomy” performed on young Black children perceived as women and girls.
 Their dead have also been dishonored as Black bodies of enslaved peoples and sharecroppers have historically been stolen for anatomical dissection and study.12

 European healing traditions employed on slave-holding plantations often relied on toxic elemental substances like antimony, arsenic, lead, and tin.24 Unethical experimentation on Black subjects with these poisons was part and parcel of slavery-era medical trials.
 Physicians like John Quier and James Thomson used smallpox inoculation and inoculation by the disease known as yaws (an infectious bacterial infection of the skin) in unethical ways as well.24